The project created in this guide can be found in this GitHub repo.

 2

-If your project does not already have package.json or/and tsconfig.json files (e.g. if you are using Deno), create them manually and add them to your project root folder.
+If your project does not already have package.json file (e.g. if you are using Deno), create it manually in your project’s root folder.

-If your project has these files you can skip this step.
+If your project has a package.json file you can skip this step.

 package.json